andrewtorgesen/andrewtorgesen.github.io/index.markdown

 signature: /images/art/over-the-top-signature.svg
 ---

+# This Site Has Migrated

+Please visit [https://andrewtorgesen.com/](https://andrewtorgesen.com/) for the most up-to-date portfolio!

 # About Me

 I use applied math and physics-based models to write software that runs on (mostly flying) robots, allowing them to see, map their surroundings, and ostensibly take on a life of their own.
 Stated differently, I am passionate about tackling problems in computer vision and robot autonomy, estimation, and control.
 This passion has been fomented through my undergraduate research at BYU, a research-based Masters at MIT ([thesis](https://andrewtorgesen.github.io/res/thesis.pdf)), and my subsequent career doing AI-based defense work.